erikzaadi/erikzaadi.com/content/posts/2016/1-conference-2-talks-3-lessions-learned-and-a-whole-lot-of-stickers.md

 Small FYI, in Israel, if you have a room with 4 people, you have 7 different opinions.

-The presentation started to take form, from the initial raw to a more refined and tuned state.
+The presentation started to take form, from the initial raw to a more refined and fine tuned state.

-I started to get confident in presenting it.
+I started to get confident in presenting the presentation.

 I timed each rehearsal, initially I'd sit due to my leg condition, but later standing to get a better _"presenting"_ feeling.